TunaLobster/ardupilot_wiki/common/source/docs/common-bootloader-update.rst

 Extra Information
 -----------------

-- Developer specific information on Bootloaders can be found `here <https://ardupilot.org/dev/docs/bootloader.html>`__
+- Developer specific information on Bootloaders can be found :ref:`here <dev:bootloader>`
 - The source code for the bootloaders can be found in `Tools/AP_Bootloader <https://github.com/ArduPilot/ardupilot/tree/master/Tools/AP_Bootloader>`__
 - Pre-compiled binaries can be found on `firmware.ardupilot.org/Tools/Bootloaders <https://firmware.ardupilot.org/Tools/Bootloaders/>`__